kubevirt/community/design-proposals/mass_machine_type_transition.md

 While these additions are beneficial to cluster-admins who wish to use the mass machine type transition (MMTT), these will not be included in the initial implementation:
 * Allowing user to filter VMs by running state: a cluster admin may want to only update VMs that are offline.
-* Allowing user to filter VMs in ways other than by namespace; e.g. with label-selector
 * Subcommands that allow the user to monitor and manage the status of the MMTT job and affected VMs

 These will eventually be implemented in follow ups once the initial design is implemented.